 Hazards exist in every workplace, but how do you know which ones have the most potential to harm retail employees?
-By identifying the retail hazards that are most likely to impact safety in the workplace, you will be better prepared to control or eliminate them and prevent accidents, injuries, property damage and downtime.
+By identifying the retail workplace hazards that are most likely to impact safety, you will be better prepared to control or eliminate them and prevent accidents, injuries, property damage, and downtime.

 The dynamic of the retail operation is a complicated web of activity.
-Minds, machines, individuals and technologies are all expected to work in concert as the controlled chaos of the retail enterprise marches forward.
-But to keep it all running smoothly, it is critical that we remain on a safe and productive path.
+Minds, machines, individuals, and technologies are all expected to work in concert as the controlled chaos of the retail enterprise marches forward.
+To keep it all running smoothly, it is critical that we remain on a safe and productive path.

 At a recent meeting for the National Occupational Research Agenda (NORA), the National Institute for Occupational Safety and Health (NIOSH) presented statistics identifying the top ten retail hazards that are most likely to impact safety in the workplace:

 - Overexertion Injuries.
 A non-impact injury resulting from excessive physical effort, overexertion is a major cause of the inflammation of joints and ligaments that results from excessive physical effort.
 Excessive physical effort can affect people in different ways: for some it may cause little or no pain or discomfort and for some it may be debilitating.